YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A slightly more conservative line that looks soft and natural is better than a dense border that consumes too many grafts and still looks exposed under light.

-Should medical treatment come before surgery in women?
+Medical treatment before surgery in women

 Often, yes.
 If there is active shedding, diffuse thinning, hormonal influence, low ferritin, thyroid imbalance, scalp inflammation, or miniaturization behind the hairline, medical evaluation should come before surgery.